udara28/SDRAM_Controller/README.md

 ```
 pck_myhdl_10.vhd is a VHDL library file which is required by MySdramCntl.vhd (The name of the file may change depends on the MyHDL version being used.)

+The converted VHDL design has been verified on Xula2 board.
+Detailed step followed for the hardware verification can be found at http://design4hardware.blogspot.com/2015/08/detailed-steps-for-hardware.html

 ### How to Use ###

 The converted output (MySdramCntl.v or MySdramCntl.vhd and pck_myhdl_10.vhd) can be used in any RTL design just as a regular verilog/VHDL file.
 Simply add the converted files to an existing project and instantiate a MySdramCntl module.